inet-framework/inet/doc/src/users-guide/ch-queueing.rst

 -------

 These modules attach some information to packets on an individual basis.
-Packets can be both pushed into the input and popped from the output of packet markers.
+Packets can be both pushed into the input and pulled from the output of packet markers.

 -  :ned:`PacketLabeler`: generic marker which attaches labels to matching packets